-Here are some ways you can use a positive tone strategy to improve communication with an avoidant.
+Here are some ways you can use a positive tone strategy to reconnect with with an avoidant.

-- Try as much as possible to avoid hurting each other’s feelings
+- Try as much as possible to avoid talking about “feelings” or the old relationship right away.

 - Don’t tell an avoidant you regret the time you spent together in the relationship